 - Sunny days: 5

-The average temperature in Chiang Mai in August goes up to 27°C (80°F).
-Chiang Rai shares similar weather as Chiang Mai.
+The average temperature in Chiang Mai in August goes is 27°C (80°F).
+Chiang Rai has similar weather.

-Most of the southern islands experience monsoonal weather during August.
-The tropical monsoons bring heavy rainfall, especially in Koh Chang.
+Southern Thailand: Most of the southern islands experience monsoonal weather during August.
+The tropical monsoons bring heavy rainfall, especially in Koh Chang, which is southwest of Bangkok.
+The average precipitation there is an enormous 495 mm (19 in) in August!

-However, the east coasts of Koh Samui, Koh Pha-ngan, and Koh Tao are relatively well protected from the southwest monsoons.
-If you are looking for an island on which you can spend your family holiday, these are ideal choices.
+However, the east coast islands of Koh Samui, Koh Pha-ngan, and Koh Tao are relatively well protected from the southwest monsoon.
+If you are looking for an island on which you can spend your holiday in August, these are ideal choices, as the rainfall there is only moderate/low.

 1. Koh Samui